 - There is dispute over whether your injury was work-related.

 Proving that your injury or illness was caused by workplace duties or exposure can be very tricky.
 It is best to have an experienced attorney on your side to help gather evidence, such as witness statements or medical records.

 - You didn’t provide a recorded statement or access to medical records.

 While injured workers are not obligated to provide the insurance company with a statement or medical authorization, the failure to do so may result in a denied claim.
 Your Charleston Workers’ Comp lawyer, like the ones you’ll find at Hoffman Law Firm, can handle all communication with the insurance company – and ensure they do not take advantage of you.

 If your on-the-job accident worsened your pre-existing condition, you are still eligible for Workers’ Compensation benefits.
 But insurers often view a pre-existing condition as a convenient excuse for denying a claim – and saving money.

 - You were injured while under the influence.

 If illegal drugs or alcohol are found in your system after your accident, your claim will be denied.

-If your Workers’ Comp claim was denied in Charleston, our team is here to help.
-We are committed to getting you the benefits you deserve and ensuring you receive the medical care necessary.
+If your Workers’ Comp claim was denied in Charleston, our team at our Charleston law firm is here to help.
+Our South Carolina attorneys are committed to getting you the benefits you deserve and ensuring you receive the medical care necessary.
 To discuss your claim denial or to schedule a free consultation, contact Hoffman Law Firm’s Workers’ Compensation attorneys today!